4 recommended OTC drugs

 Magnesium 300-400 mg in the evening — the most effective, especially for nocturnal cramps.
 Well-absorbed forms: bisglycinate, citrate.

-Acute cramp treatment
+Acute treatment of a cramp

 • Local massage.